Mark-Assessment/y-alade-memory-game-m2-2/README.md

 4. When you find a matching pair, the cards stay face-up and can't be clicked again.

-5. Your attempt counter increments with every two cards flipped.
+5. Your attempt counter increments with every attempted match (two cards flipped).

 6. Your score increments each time you find a match.